-Local GAAP net operating expenses for 2023 amounted to DKK 185.2m against DKK 201.1m in 2022, a decrease of DKK 15.9m.
+Local GAAP net operating expenses for 2023 amounted to DKK 206.7m against DKK 185.2m in 2023, an increase of DKK 21.6m.

-This development is shown per Solvency II Line of Business in the table below.
+The development is shown per Solvency II Line of Business in the table below.
 Note that the figures are in accordance with Local GAAP.